hcpenguin/visproject/README.md

 https://data.cityofnewyork.us/api/geospatial/78dh-3ptz?method=export&format=GeoJSON

 # Descriptions on your visualization design choices.
 For example, why you're choosing the types of visualization, representations, and/or interactions in your project.

+Types of visualization:
+Choropleth Geospatial Map.
+Choropleth maps are based on statistical data aggregated over previously defined regions (e.g., NYPD precincts in our case).
+Thus, where defined regions of precincts are important to our visualization, achoropleth map is preferred as the type of visualization.

+Representations:

+We use the single-hue progressions fade from a dark shade of the blue color to a very light or white shade of relatively the same hue.
+This is a common method used to map magnitude which is the same in our case.
+The darkest hue represents the greatest number in the data set and the lightest shade representing the least number.
+And we use the quantile to get even intervals between the lowerest to the highest number in each felony.

+Interactions:

+The interactions are line up with dataset's felonies category and temporal information.